 Overview of oxygen delivery devices

-Contributors: Michael Lipnick, MD, Rich Kallet, MS, RRT, FAARC
+Contributors: Michael Lipnick, MD, Cornelius Sendagire, MMed, Rich Kallet, MS, RRT, FAARC, Rich Branson, MS, RRT, Rebecca Silvers, BSN, MSN, DnP

-This article describes different types of oxygen delivery devices including indications for use, how to setup and titrate devices, and how to choose between different devices.
-The focus of the article is non-invasive, low pressure devices.
-A full overview of non-invasive positive pressure ventilation (NIPPV) and mechanical ventilation can be found separately.
+This article describes different types of non-invasive oxygen delivery devices including indications for use, how to setup and titrate devices, and how to choose between different device types.
+Complete discussions for several devices, including non-invasive positive pressure ventilation (NIPPV) and mechanical ventilation can be found separately.

-Here we divide oxygen delivery devices by the flow delivered to the patient:
+Here we divide oxygen delivery devices by the amount of flow delivered to the patient:

 - “Low flow delivery devices” – deliver flows <20 L/min to the patient

-- “High flow delivery devices” – delivery flows >20 L/min to the patient
+- “High flow delivery devices” – deliver flows >20 L/min to the patient

 LOW FLOW DELIVERY DEVICES

-Here we discuss low flow oxygen delivery devices flows <20 L/min to the patient.
-Below is also an algorithm and job aid for oxygen escalation therapy in adults , pediatrics and neonates.
+Here we discuss low flow oxygen delivery devices as devices with flows <20 L/min to the patient.
+Below are also algorithms, job aids and order sets for oxygen escalation therapy in adults , pediatrics and neonates.

 - Advantages: Easy to use, found everywhere and relatively inexpensive; can be used with any O2 source; no risk of gastric distension